 The Legal Cheek View

 A heavyweight in the commercial chancery field, Selborne Chambers is not one to be overlooked by those seeking a challenging, but rewarding, career.
-Focussing on commercial, company, insolvency, landlord and tenant, media, professional negligence, real property and trusts, probate, and estate, the set is home to 37 juniors and eight KCs.
+Focusing on commercial, company and insolvency, private client (think trusts, probate), media, professional negligence, and real property, the growing set is home to 46 juniors and 10 KCs.
 This includes new head of chambers Ian Clarke KC, who has also just been appointed as chair of the Chancery Bar Association.
-The chambers offers two pupillages annually, with a sizeable award of £75,000 on the table for the lucky duo of recruits.
+The chambers offers a sizeable award of £75,000 on the table for the lucky recruits.

 When off the clock, tenants and pupils alike don’t leave their legal lives at the door, but rather engage in a wide range of pro bono work.
 Members work in connection with Advocate and CLIPS (Chancery Bar Litigant in Person Support Scheme) in addition to providing other more indirect services to charities.
 Recent fundraising initiatives has seen the chambers host bake-offs, charity walks and, most recently, participate in the London to Brighton bike ride for various charities.

 Of particular note at the commercial and chancery bars is the fact that “the clerks are receptive to down time”.
 One insider tells us that “the clerks are really good”, going on to praise the chambers for managing their return to work after maternity leave.
 “Lots of sabbaticals taken” put another.
 Although “work life balance is very much left to each barrister to determine”, chambers is praised for being “supportive with whatever balance each member strikes” and for being “very respectful of boundaries and time booked off.”
+Indeed, “Chancery/commercial practice is intense but I feel we are at the forefront of expressly protecting our members against the inevitable pressures,” sums it up well.
 Such high praise and flexibility are not to be ignored, being relatively rare in this section of the bar.
 As one junior puts it “this needs more work across the bar generally but, overall, the attitude is good in chambers.”

 As for pupillage, the set take applications through the Pupillage Gateway, before then conducting a number of interview rounds.
 This is typically set at two, although is subject to discretionary change by chambers.
 These interviews may include general questions about the applicant, as well as specific questions on a legal problem.